Saske2201/SVN_Searcher/README.md

 Now includes service icons and a PayPal donation button, so you can support the development.

+- **Additional file information**
+Now, when you hover over a list item, a tooltip will appear showing extra details about the file.

 - **New file download system**

 Previously, downloads used the default browser.
 Now the process is fully localized inside the app: